mtschirs/quizduellapi/README.md

 #Quizduell API

-(*Inofficial*) Interface to the Quizduell web API written in Python and distributed under GPLv3.
+Interface to the Quizduell web API written in Python and distributed under GPLv3.
 Start games, answer questions, read user statistics and more.

 ####Example 1 - Statistics
 The following code authenticates a Quizduell user and retrieves some statistics: